cong-003/transformerDPI/README.md

 # transformerDPI
-adopts the vanilla transformer architecture.
+Adopts the vanilla transformer architecture.
 The dataset is from TransformerCPI model.
 See https://github.com/lifanchen-simm/transformerCPI